Corey Seager Player Props: Rangers vs. Mariners

 - TV Channel: BSSW

 Looking to place a prop bet on Corey Seager?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Corey Seager At The Plate

-- Seager is hitting .319 with eight doubles, five home runs and 11 walks.
+- Seager is hitting .327 with nine doubles, five home runs and 11 walks.

+- In 80.0% of his 25 games this season, Seager has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 12 games this season (50.0%), Seager has picked up an RBI, and in six of those games (25.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 52.0% of his games this year, Seager has notched at least one RBI.
+In six of those games (24.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 45.8% of his games this season, with two or more runs scored in 16.7%.
+- He has scored in 11 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.